Near Crawford in Wyandot County, Ohio — The American Midwest (Great Lakes)

 2. Battle of the Sandusky.
 This link is published and made available by, "Ohio History Central," an online encyclopedia of Ohio History.
 (Submitted on June 30, 2009, by Dale K. Benington of Toledo, Ohio.)

 3. William Crawford (soldier).
-This web link was both published and made available by, "Absolute Astronomy.com," in it's quest to enable "exploring the universe of knowledge."
-(Submitted on June 30, 2009, by Dale K. Benington of Toledo, Ohio.)
+This web link was both published and made available by, "Absolute Astronomy.com," in it's (Submitted on June 30, 2009, by Dale K. Benington of Toledo, Ohio.)

 4. William Crawford.
-This is a link to information (Submitted on April 20, 2016, by Dale K. Benington of Toledo, Ohio.)
+This is a link to information provided by the ExecutedToday.com website.
+(Submitted on April 20, 2016, by Dale K. Benington of Toledo, Ohio.)

 1. The original Crawford Memorial